manoj8928/nodejs-app/README.md

     ```
     This will send data to be stored in the local DynamoDB instance.
 A successful response will include a unique ID for the data item.

+4. Runing tests

+This project utilizes Mocha as the test framework and Chai for assertions to ensure the functionality and quality of the code.

+    To run the tests, follow these steps:

+    Ensure you have all the dependencies installed:

+    ```shell
+    npm install
+    ```

+    Execute the tests:

+    ```shell
+    npm test
+    ```
+These tests are crucial in ensuring the application's reliability and robustness.
+It is recommended to run them after making any significant changes to the codebase.

 # Deploying the Application

 This application uses GitHub Actions to automate its deployment.
 Here are the steps to deploy the application using the provided CI/CD pipeline: